Livin' with the Blues

 Livin' with the Blues is a compilation album by American folk singer Odetta, originally released in 2000.

 The focus of the material are the songs Odetta performed when recording for the Vanguard label.
-Most of them are taken from the albums Odetta at Town Hall, My Eyes Have Seen, and One Grain of Sand, along with a few rarities.
+Most of them are taken from the albums Odetta at Town Hall, My Eyes Have Seen, and One Grain of Sand.
+There are 4 selections (1, 3-5) that were previously unreleased until they were published in the compilation released the year prior, The Best of The Vanguard Years, 1999.
+This compilation has 4 new, previously unreleased selections (selections 2, 6-8).
+The recording dates of previously unreleased tracks were not reported in the liner notes.

 Track listing

 All songs Traditional unless otherwise noted.